Home | About | Galleries | Shows & Exhibits | Purchases | Links | Contact

 Steve

-Steve Gould spent most of his professional life as a chemistry professor at Oregon State University and The University of Connecticut, but has always pursued his love of nature and photography.
-He shoots both film and digital, and processes the images in his Photoshop digital darkroom.
+Steve Gould spent most of his professional life as a chemistry professor at Oregon State University and The University of Connecticut, but always pursued his love of nature and photography.
+Since 2004, photography has become a full-time career.
+He now shoots only digital with Canon equipment; he had to give up his Nikonos for his underwater work when it became almost impossible to get film processed when he dives around the world.
+Steve processes all his images in his digital darkroom, beginning with Adobe Lightroom for global adjustments and then Adobe Photoshop for localized adjustments.
 The digital world lets Steve bring out the best in his images with a level of control that was impossible in the traditional wet chemistry darkroom.

 Photographing the Underwater World